joaopcarmo/GMList/README.md

 ```
 GET /lists - Returns all game lists
 GET /lists/{listId}/games - Returns all games belonging to a specific list
+POST /lists/{id}/replacement - Replace games position in the list
 ```

 ## 📚 Database Structure